 When you’re starting a business, a website is something you’ll need at some point.
 That said, you don’t necessarily need to start with a full-featured website, especially if the website’s purpose is to give visitors an idea of your business instead of being your business.
 What you are going to need is a domain name.

 Though these two things are connected, they are two separate things.
-A domain name is like a phone number.
-You’re going to pick something memorable that you can put on your LinkedIn profile and business card.
-On the other hand, the website is basically just a collection of files that the domain name points to.
+A domain name is like a phone number, and you’ll pick something memorable that you can put on your LinkedIn profile and business card.
+On the other hand, the website is just a collection of files that the domain name points to.
 In the olden days (think the late-90s up until mid-2000), you needed to usually get a web developer to build a website for you or at least be able to install something like WordPress and then get the website hosted.
 These days there are several other options.
 The simplest is to set up a Facebook page and simple point (called “forwarding” too) to your Facebook page so that instead of www.facebook.com/mybiz123, you can give people a much more memorable address like IncredibleRealEstate.com, and it will send them to your Facebook page.

-If you’re an agent just starting for real estate, you could also use this forwarding (also called “redirecting” sometimes) method to point to your LinkedIn profile or another site.
+If you’re an agent just starting for real estate, you could use this forwarding (also called “redirecting” sometimes) method to point to your LinkedIn profile or another site.

 What Makes a Good Domain?

 There are a few general guidelines for picking a good domain name.
 The idea here is to make the domain name easy to remember and not misspell.
-Google is good at suggesting fixes to common typos and misspellings, but if you have a similar name to another business, it might also steer your customer in their direction.
+Google is good at suggesting fixes to common typos and misspellings, but if you have a similar name to another business, it might steer your customer in their direction.

 - Should me a maximum of 3 words.
 Think “CalgaryRealestate” or “TorontoCondoExperts”